Dysgraphia Support Beyond Tutoring

 Language-based dysgraphia: defined by a disconnect between the thought process for writing and the physical process; a student can think of a complete sentence but is unable to convert it into correctly-written words; they may omit punctuation or have words in the wrong order

 Non-language-based dysgraphia: occurs when there are physical problems with the writing process; for example, fine motor coordination and/or muscle memory needed to form letters is extremely lacking

 Common Issues Associated with Dysgraphia

-How We Help Students with Dysgraphia
+How We Support Students with Dysgraphia

-Keyboarding instruction to teach students correct typing skills to allow for task completion of written tasks on the computer instead of using handwriting.
+Keyboarding instruction to teach students correct typing skills to allow for task completion of written tasks on the computer instead of using handwriting

 Get Started with Dysgraphia Support Today!

 Download the PDF version of this page here.